I’m developing a bad computer posture because I work all day at my desk.

 Postural dysfunction or “Poor” posture is defined as when our spine is positioned in unnatural positions, in which the curves are emphasised and this results in the joints, muscles, and vertebrae being in stressful positions.
 This prolonged poor positioning results in a build-up of pressure on these tissues.
 Source

 Though not common, a slouching posture can lead to permanent damage to the spine.
-This is why is important to know the risks of bad posture at the computer and how to prevent them.
+This is why it is important to know the risks of bad posture at the computer and how to prevent them.

 You could use the following as a checklist for the factors considered while describing what a bad posture is.